 Estimated P0134 Repair Cost

-Depending on what you find, you might have a minimal repair cost, while others can become quite expensive.
-With a proper diagnosis, you know what needs to be replaced and you won’t waste money.
+The cost to fix this trouble code depends on what you determine the root cause to be.
+Some issues might have a minimal repair cost, while others can become quite expensive.
+With a proper diagnosis, you know what needs to be replaced, and you won’t waste money.

 Here are some common repairs with the average cost of parts and labor.